mrocklin/blog/_posts/work/2016-09-12-where-to-write-prose.md

 Blogposts excel at generating interest, informing people of new functionality, and providing workable examples that people can copy and modify.
 I used to blog about Dask (my current software project) pretty regularly here on my blog and continuously got positive feedback from it.
+This felt great.

 However, blogging about evolving software also generates debt.
-Such blogs grow stale and inaccurate and so when they're the only source of information about a project users grow confused as things they try no longer work, and they're stuck without a clear place to turn.
+Such blogs grow stale and inaccurate and so when they're the only source of information about a project, users grow confused when they try things that no longer work, and they're stuck without a clear reference to turn.
 Basing core understanding on blogs can be a frustrating experience.

 Documentation